Frederick888/git-credential-keepassxc/README.md

 ## Configuration

-Similar as the browser extensions, `git-credential-keepassxc` needs to be associated with KeePassXC first.
+Similar to the browser extensions, `git-credential-keepassxc` needs to be associated with KeePassXC first.

 Run: